Slashgear/personal-blog/src/pages/how-not-to-throw-away-your-web-application-after-two-years/index.md

 ---
 title: 'Best practices for Web application maintenance'
-description: "Comment ne pas jeter son projet au bout de 2 ans ?
-Retour d'expérience basé sur les bonnes pratiques appliquées à la plateforme web développée chez Bedrock Streaming."
+description: "How not to throw away your project after 2 years?
+Feedback based on best practices applied to the web platform developed at Bedrock Streaming."
 date: 2021-09-05
 hero: ../fr/comment-ne-pas-jeter-son-application-au-bout-de-deux-ans/bedrock.jpg
 language: en